adras/MyNotebook/README.md

 It may happen that this no longer works properly, so feel free to open an issue on github.

-# angular.js project
+# angular project
+This project is currently a work in progress.
+So far you can only login, and select tags.

 Once the old php project is running you can configure the new angular.js to use it as a backend.

-In order to do so you need to update two files to point to your php-backend
+In order to do so you need to update a few files to point to your php-backend.

-Both files need a url which points to the index.php of your MyNotebook installation.
+All files need a url which points to the index.php of your MyNotebook installation.

 ## proxy.conf.json
 This file is required to avoid CORS issues when running the program locally.
 The proxy basically maps the path of